 While working in corporate I started researching the benefits of breathing and meditation for stress and fatigue.

 I admit it took discipline and a lot of patience, but like the sleep routine, once I started I wouldn’t live without it.

 Each morning before breakfast I do 20 minutes of meditation and breathing (I quite regularly sneak in an afternoon or evening session too!).
 Some mornings I just focus on my breath – breathing in for 7, hold for 7 and out for 7.

-Other days I say an affirmation or mantra, it depends what I need each morning.
+Other days I say an affirmation or mantra and often hold a crystal for good luck or grounding, it depends what I need each morning.
 This practise assists me to feeling calm, clear, grounded and focused for the day ahead.

 When you’re in the throes of fatigue, the last thing you feel like doing is probably exercise.

 Strenuous exercise is the last thing you need as it taxes the adrenal glands.
 However, it is extremely beneficial to move your body as it increases your circulation, stimulate blood and lymph flow, and release oxytocin, the feel-good love hormone.

 Start with gentle stretching, light yoga, or walking.
 Twenty minutes is plenty until you start feeling energised to increase your physical activity.